blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 ## Conclusion

 When it comes to integrating with Whatsapp using third party apps there are some advantages and limitations.
 However in my opinion the pros outweigh the cons.
+Waboxapp provides a way to develop this functionality relatively quick.
 Given that Whatsapp is an integral part of many people's lives to have the ability to use this way of comunication in your buiseness is may give you the edge over your competitors.